Josh-E-S/pexip-infinity-gcp-terraform/README.md

 # 🚧 Work in Progress 🚧

 This project is under active development and only for community use.
-This is not and official Pexip repo.
+This is not an official Pexip repo.

 # Pexip Infinity on Google Cloud Platform